Samoth69/SentiMail/README.md

 - Analysis of attachment hashes
 - Analysis of attachment file types

+For more informations about the technical specifications, please refer to the [technical specifications](docs/specifications_techniques.md).
+For more informations about the security plan, please refer to the [security plan](docs/plan_securisation.md).
 # Tech Stack <a name = "tech_stack"></a>

 ## Backend